-Julia Seeholzer is an American composer currently splitting her time between Warsaw, Poland, and Los Angeles, California.
+Julia Seeholzer is an American composer currently living in Warsaw, Poland.

 Julia explores narration in her music, shaping timbral spaces around the personal meaning of words.
 Her vocal works are concerned with engaging with, questioning, and responding to the writers with whom she collaborates, without attempting to speak on their behalf.
 She is fascinated with the subtle complexities of minimal gestures, and how those can be manipulated over time to form their own narrative bonds within larger structures.

-Outside of composition, Julia is heavily involved in the world of video game music.
+Outside of composition, Julia has been involved in the world of video game music.
+She often works on arrangements for various projects and collaborations.
+Julia regularly works with Videri String Quartet, and has contributed to projects including Harmony of Heroes and Song Cycle: The History of Video Games.
 In 2009, she founded the Video Game Music Choir (now PXL8) – an internationally recognized chamber choir that performs video game scores arranged exclusively by and for the group; she directed the group until 2012.
-Julia often works on arrangements for various projects and collaborations.
-She regularly works with Videri String Quartet, and has contributed to projects including Harmony of Heroes and Song Cycle: The History of Video Games.

 Julia holds an M.M. in Composition from the College-Conservatory of Music at the University of Cincinnati, and a B.M. in Composition from Berklee College of Music, where she graduated summa cum laude.
 She is the recipient of two consecutive Fulbright student research grants, and received an Artist’s Diploma in Composition from the Fryderyk Chopin University of Music during that time.

 For a detailed CV, please get in touch.